igorbojk/dev-challenge12-stage2/README.md

 # Builded application in 'dist' folder

-## npm i for install dependencies
+## 'npm i' for install dependencies

-## npm run serve for run in dev mode
+## 'npm run serve' for run in dev mode

-## npm run build for building app
+## 'npm run build' for building app